-- To file an appeal, Members can call MVP's Customer Care Center at 1-800-229-5851.
+- To file an appeal, Members can call MVP's Customer Care Center at 1-800-229-5851, IBP members should call the Community Service Care Coordinators at (866)-954-1872.
 They should have their claim denial notice, ID card and any other information they would like to have considered in connection with the appeal with them when they make the call. - To file a written appeal, Members can write a letter to MVP's Appeal Department stating their position.
 The letter must be sent to: